Skip to main content

 └── req_abc123def456/

-Each GIF request gets its own directory named after the request_id for easy correlation with your SDK calls.
+Each screenshot request gets its own directory named after the request_id for easy correlation with your SDK calls.
+The screenshot file is automatically named with a timestamp for unique identification.